backlogs/www/_posts/en/1999-01-01-installation.markdown

 ### Method #1

-**NOTE**: This first method requires some knowledge oF git.
-For more information on how to use and install git, please visit http://git-scm.com/.
+**NOTE**: This first method requires some knowledge of git.
+For more information on how to use and install git, please visit [http://git-scm.com/](http://git-scm.com/).

 First, make sure that you're inside the `vendor/plugins` directory of your Redmine instance.
 Now, clone the source from Github by executing the following